-The Kennel Club Good Citizens Dog Training Scheme is the largest dog training scheme in the UK.
+The Kennel Club Good Citizen Dog Training Scheme is the largest dog training scheme in the UK.
 It’s open to all dogs regardless of age or breed.
 The aim of the Scheme is to promote responsible dog ownership and in turn, enhance our relations with our canines, and to make the community aware of the benefits associated with owning dogs.

 There are effectively 4 levels in the scheme and Perth Dog Training is authorised by the Kennel Club to train your dog or puppy at levels.There is no obligation for a dog owner to take part in the scheme or indeed to participate at all levels.